courupteddata/SitemapSearcher/README.md

 ## Dependencies
 - Python >= 3.8
-- defusedxml python library (to handle parsing xml in a safe manor)
+- defusedxml python library (to handle parsing xml in a safe manner)

 ## Extra Features
 If it is desired there is an option to enable a local cache that allows reusing the same found links for multiple times for different searches.